nbondarczuk/oppapi/README.md

 * Better validation of the payload in the payment creation.
 * Increase unit test quality and coverage.
-* Use go ver and other schecks in the building.
+* Use go ver and other checks during building.
-* Add monitoring nd tracing.
+* Add monitoring and tracing.
-* Add JWT authentication and authorization layer.
+* Add JWT authentication and authorization layer with user handling.
+* Merchants shall be a separate collection with API management points instead of hardcoded one with fake config.
-* Improve go-swagger comments so that run tests can be done with swagger page.
+* Improve go-swagger comments so that run tests can be done with one swagger page.
+* Consider using postman instead of swagger.
 * Add testing docker image to do integration tests.
-* Use ab to make performance testin in docker producing some artefacts like graphs.
+* Use ab to do performance testing in docker producing some artefacts like graphs doable after deployment.
-* Add of datastore caching with redis.
+* Add datastore caching with redis.
-* Consider migrating from hadlers into the model of controller.
+* Consider migrating from hadlers to the model of controller.
-* A collection for transactions shall be consedered.
+* A collection for transactions shall be added.
-* Payment and REfund are one structure as for now.
-May be there whall be two different entities.
+* Payment and Refund are one structure as for now.
+May be there shall be two different entities.
 * The id values are not validated which cases that for really wrong id an Not Found status is returned.
-MAy be it shall be Bad Request.
+May be it shall be Bad Request.
 * Validation of the input payloads shall be added.
 * Return values of the read handlers shall be structures and not ad hoc created maps converted to json.
+* Decouple bank transaction from payment creation.
+A data bus like Rabbit MQ shall be used to separate the request from its fullfilmetnt in async mode.

 ## Cloud technologies

-It is possible to run it in minikube assuming it is installed.
+It is possible to run it in minikube assuming minikube is installed.
 It will work in K8S as the yamls are provided.
 Docker Desktop has a simple implementation of K8S.
 With this approach it can be easily deployed on any modern cloud platform: Azure, AWS, Google.
 The only blocking point is the costs as K8S is not for free.